 Sharing in Memsource primarily means sharing resources between separate organizations in Memsource.
-Currently, supported features are shared projects and shared jobs.
-The Automation Widget could to an extent also fall under this category.
+Currently, this means shared projects and shared jobs, although the Automation Widget can also fall under this category, to an extent

-A shared project is a project that is assigned by an organization A (buyer) to an organization B (vendor) in Memsource.
-"Buyer" and "vendor" are not fixed and only determine the relationship, meaning that for a certain project an organization can act as a buyer while for another it can act as a vendor.
+In Memsource, a sharing is a connecting two cooperating organizations: a "Buyer" and a "Vendor".
+These are not fixed roles, and only determine the relationship.
+This means that for some projects, an organization can act as a Buyer, while for others it can act as a Vendor.

-A buyer is an organization with an account in Memsource that can assign projects to other organizations (vendors) in Memsource.
-This feature is available in Team, Ultimate and Enterprise edition.
+A Buyer is an organization with an account in Memsource that can assign projects to other organizations (vendors) in Memsource.
+This feature is available in Team, Ultimate and Enterprise editions.

 Organizations with the following editions can act as buyers:

 A Vendor is an organization that can be assigned projects or jobs by other organizations (Buyers).